- Facts to Know

 Other preventive behaviors include:

-Use only water-based lubricants with latex condoms.
+- Use only water-based lubricants with latex condoms.
 You can use non-water-based lubricants with polyurethane condoms.
-Do not use oil-based lubricants such as petroleum jelly or vegetable shortening.
+Do not use oil-based lubricants such as petroleum jelly or vegetable shortening because they can weaken the latex.

-If you use a spermicide with a condom, use the spermicide in the vagina according to the instructions.
-Spermicides have not been shown to protect against HIV.
+- If you use a spermicide with a condom, use the spermicide in the vagina according to the instructions.
+Spermicides have not been shown to protect against HIV or other sexually transmitted infections.

-Avoid contraceptives containing the spermicide nonoxynol-9.
+- Avoid contraceptives containing the spermicide nonoxynol-9.
 Over-the-counter contraceptives that contain the spermicide nonoxynol-9, such as foams, creams, and gels, do not protect against HIV infection or other STDs.
-In fact, vaginal contraceptives containing nonoxynol-9 can promote vaginal irritation, which may increase your risk for HIV and other sexually transmitted diseases.
+In fact, vaginal contraceptives containing nonoxynol-9 can promote vaginal irritation, which may increase your risk for HIV and other sexually transmitted diseases and transmission of infections.

-Seek early diagnosis and treatment if you have any symptoms of sexually transmitted diseases.
-Other sexually transmitted diseases may increase your risk of HIV infection.
+- Seek early diagnosis and treatment if you have any symptoms of sexually transmitted diseases.
+Other sexually transmitted infections may increase your risk of HIV infection.
+If you test positive for a sexually transmitted infection, your health care provider should test you for HIV as well.

-For women who have sex with other women, the risk of HIV transmission is small.
+It's important to note that for women who have sex with other women, the risk of HIV transmission is small.
 However, surveys of risk behaviors within some groups of such women indicate relatively high rates of high-risk behaviors, such as injection drug use and unprotected vaginal sex with gay/bisexual men and injection drug users.
-To minimize risk, you should:
+To minimize HIV risk, you should:

 Facts to Know

-The CDC reports that 545, 805 people in the United States have died from AIDS between the start of the epidemic in 1981 and 2006.
-In 2006, an estimated 436,693 people were living with AIDS in this country.
+- The Centers for Disease Control and Prevention reports that 673,538 people in the United States have died from AIDS between the start of the epidemic in 1981 and 2013 (the most recent year for which death data are available).
+In 2014, an estimated 1.2 million people were living with AIDS in this country.

-Today, 26 percent of people living with HIV are women.
+- Today, about a quarter of people living with HIV are women.

-The overwhelming majority of people with HIV now live in the developing world.
+- The overwhelming majority of HIV infections occur in developing countries.

-Many people report no symptoms when they are first infected.
+- Many people report no symptoms when first infected.
 However, some people have initial symptoms, called acute retroviral syndrome or primary HIV infection.
-The symptoms are similar to those of mononucleosis-such as fever, fatigue, joint ache, headache and sore throat-and last for one to three weeks.
+The symptoms are similar to those of mononucleosis—such as fever, fatigue, joint ache, headache and sore throat—and last for one to three weeks.

-Improved drug treatment for HIV infection allows people to live longer before developing AIDS.
-The drugs have allowed many people to stop taking preventive therapy for AIDS-defining opportunistic infections such as Pneumocystis carinii pneumonia and Mycobacterium avium complex.
+- Improved drug treatment for HIV infection allows people to live many years and most likely will never develop AIDS.
+The antiretroviral therapy (ART) drugs have allowed many people to stop taking preventive therapy for AIDS-defining opportunistic infections such as Pneumocystis carinii pneumonia and Mycobacterium avium complex.

-There are seven classes of drugs used to treat HIV infection.
-The drugs are used in combination with each other to help prevent resistance.
+- There are six main classes of drugs used to treat HIV infection.
+The drugs are used in combination with each other to fully shut down the virus at different stages of replication and to help prevent resistance.
+There are also now six FDA-approved medications that provide a combination of drugs in a single pill that can be taken just once a day.

-The riskiest behavior when it comes to HIV transmission is sharing needles to inject drugs with someone who is HIV infected.
+- The riskiest behavior when it comes to HIV transmission is sharing needles to inject drugs with someone who is HIV infected.
 The next riskiest behavior is anal sex, followed by vaginal sex.
-You should never have unprotected anal or vaginal sexual intercourse with anyone whose HIV status you are unsure of.
+You should avoid having unprotected anal or vaginal sexual intercourse with anyone whose HIV status you are unsure of.

 Questions to Ask